elenafillo/extract_iris_met/README.md

 # extract_iris_met
-This repo has functions to extract meteorological datasets from the UM model hosted on jasmin (iris .pp files)
+This repo has functions to extract meteorological datasets from the UM model hosted on jasmin (iris .pp files), and now also in the [CEDA archive](https://data.ceda.ac.uk/badc/name_nwp/data/global)

 ## File Structure
 The UM model is hosted on JASMIN at `/gws/nopw/j04/name/met_archive/Global/`.
 From 2011, it gets released in "Mk" blocks, under folders labelled `UMG_Mk{Mk_number}PT`.
 The following Mk numbers correspond to the following timeperiods: